For parents and carers

-We wanted to create a page just for parents and carers where you can find all the information you need about your child taking part in this year’s Summer Reading Challenge and using the Story Lab website
+We wanted to create a page just for parents and carers where you can find information about your child taking part in the Summer Reading Challenge and using this website.

 The Summer Reading Challenge website

-The Summer Reading Challenge website allows your child to log the books they have read and unlock extra content as they work through the Challenge.
-They can also find new books to read, recommended by other children, take part in a story writing competition and play online games.
+The Summer Reading Challenge website allows your child to log the books they have read during the summer – and beyond.
+They can also find new books to read, recommended by other children, watch exclusive author videos, take part in competitions and play games.

 Your child’s safety